Mishalzeera/the-money-manager/README.md

 Switching to Mongo DB to create a new cluster for the project.
 Some challenge in mentally organising the data beforehand, but it can always be reorganised.
 Mongo, it seems, has moods and is slow this evening.
 A new project was created with the name "the-money-manager".
-The database was named "money_db", which is classy.
+The database was named "money_db".
 Then "users", "current_month" and "previous_months" collections were added.
 Also "wishlist" and "reward".

 ### Connecting and Testing Mongo to App